History of Safe Routes in Oregon

-Oregon has been committed to helping communities implement Safe Routes to School for over 16 years.
+Oregon has been committed to helping communities implement Safe Routes to School (SRTS) program for over 20 years:

-2001: House Bill 3712 passes with pushed local public agencies to reduce barriers for pedestrian and bicycle access to schools.
+- 2001: House Bill 3712 passes, which pushes local public agencies to reduce barriers for children walking or biking to schools.

-2012: The federal funding folded into the more general Surface Transportation Program (STP).
-Oregon Department of Transportation (ODOT) has continued to allocate STP funds to help local SRTS programs.
+- 2012: The Federal funding is folded into the more general Surface Transportation Program (STP).
+ODOT continues to allocate STP funds to help local SRTS programs.

-2017: The Oregon Legislature passes a $5.3 billion Transportation Package which creates grants for schools to improve miles of sidewalks and bike lanes through the Safe Routes to School program.
+- 2017: The Oregon Legislature passes a $5.3 billion transportation package, which funds millions of dollars for schools to improve miles of sidewalks and bike lanes through SRTS programs.